corescript-lang/archive/README.md

 if name = Jim
 	print Hello
 ```
-Should compile to:
+Should come out as:
 ```
 [
 "var name = Jim",
 ["if name = Jim", "print Hello"]
 ]
 ```
-It could also compile to:
+It could also come out as:
 ```
 [
 "var name = Jim",